-In recent years there has been much more discussion in the Infosec industry about Purple Teaming.
-The concept behind it is that a team of experts take on the role of both red team and blue team, with an intention of providing a stronger, deeper assurance activity that delivers more value to the organisation.
+In recent years, there has been much more discussion in the Infosec industry about purple teaming.
+Purple teaming is a cybersecurity testing exercise in which a team of experts take on the role of both red team and blue team, with the intention of providing a stronger, deeper assurance activity that delivers more tailored, realistic assurance to the organisation being tested.

 What Is Red Teaming?